mstephen19/threadz/README.md

 #### `onCommunication()`

-If you have passed a message port to the worker (using the Interact API), list for messages on the port with this function by passing a callback which takes in the received data.
+If you have passed a message port to the worker (using the Interact API), listen for messages on the port with this function by passing a callback which takes in the received data.

 #### `threadID()`